 Recyclables include: white and colored glass (remove paper labels, no mirrors or drinking glasses), plastics labeled 1-7 including plastic shopping bags, tin/steel (remove labels), aluminum (i.e. soda cans), paper bags, newspaper, directories, white and colored paper and cardboard.
-Please flatten boxes before adding them to the recycling area.
 All containers, bottles, tins have to be rinsed before entering the recycling room.
 Any food residue results in unpleasant odors and pest problems.
 Please be considerate of your fellow residents living in the area, and spare them the misfortune of stinky hallways.
 Thank you for helping the environment!